Khalid of Saudi Arabia: Death and funeral

 King Khalid died on 13 June 1982 due to a heart attack in his summer palace in Taif.
 On the same day his body was brought from Taif to Mecca.
 After funeral prayers at the Grand Mosque in Mecca, King Khalid was buried in Al Oud cemetery in Riyadh.
 Leaders of Qatar, Kuwait, Djibouti, the United Arab Emirates and Bahrain, as well as President of Egypt Hosni Mubarak, participated in the funeral.

 Legacy

 King Khalid International Airport, King Khalid University, King Khalid Eye Specialist Hospital in Riyadh, King Khalid Military City and King Khalid Medical City in the Eastern province were all named after him.
-In Riyadh there is also a mosque named after him, King Khalid Mosque, serving the Muslims since 1988.
+In Riyadh there is also a mosque named after him, King Khalid Grand Mosque, serving the Muslims since 1988.
 In Jeddah a bridge is named after King Khalid.
 There is a research center on wildlife in Saudi Arabia named after him, Khalid Wildlife Research Centre.

 In addition, his family established King Khalid Foundation, which is being headed by his son, Abdullah bin Khalid.
 The foundation awards individuals who have achievements in the fields of corporate social responsibility, nonprofit management and social innovation.